Updated May 12, 2016

-It still seems best to schedule Facebook posts directly in Facebook whenever possible.
-It appears Facebook favors these above those scheduled via third party apps, although this is debated endlessly.
+It is often advised to schedule Facebook posts directly in Facebook whenever possible.
+The argument is, Facebook favors these above those scheduled via third party apps, although this is debated endlessly.

-While on your Profile (not your News Feed), start typing a new update but don’t click Post.
+To schedule a Facebook post on your Profile (not in your News Feed), start typing a new update but don’t click Post.
 As soon as you put your cursor in the box, you’ll see a small clock icon appear like so:

 Once your update is ready to go, click the clock icon.
 Follow the prompts to enter the date and time you want your update to post and click Schedule.

-On your Page, there is no clock icon, but you can still schedule a post by clicking the down arrow on the Post button like so:
+To schedule a Facebook post on your Page, click the clock icon, or click the down arrow on the Post button like so:

-You can see, edit or delete your scheduled posts in your Activity Log.
-To get there, got to your Page and simply click the “Activity” tab at the top of the screen.
+You can see, edit or delete your scheduled posts in your Publishing Tools tab.
+To get there, go to your Page and simply click the “Publishing Tools” tab at the top of the screen like so:

 This allows visitors to Like your Facebook page directly from your website.
-Simply go here, enter your Facebook Page URL along with the options you want to include, click the Get Code button, copy it and paste it into a widget on your site.
+Simply go here, enter your Facebook Page URL along with the options you want to include and click the Get Code button at the bottom.
+Copy this code and paste it into a widget on your site.
 (Note that a widget like this will slow your site down, so carefully consider whether or not it’s worth it to have on your site.)
-Related: How to Use Widgets WordPress Widgets

 While on your Page, simply click on “Insights” at the top of the screen.
 Alternatively, if you’re looking at your News Feed, click the “Insights” link at the bottom of the left column.
 There’s a lot of excellent info in your Insights like when your followers are online, how well your posts are doing, etc.

 Update: At the end of 2014, Facebook admitted organic reach will decrease even more.
-It seems pretty clear at this point that the days of free Facebook marketing have come to an end.
+It seems pretty clear the days of free Facebook marketing have come to an end.
 Now, anyone who wants their posts to be seen will have to pay to play.

 - Create your Facebook Page and Like it.